 Prerequisite Courses English (6 hours).
 English composition, literature, or Vanderbilt courses designated with a "W" meet this requirement.
 Humanities (6 hours).
 Humanities courses are those concerned with human thought, including literature, classics, drama, fine arts, history, philosophy, and religion.
 Technical or skill courses such as applied music or studio art are not acceptable as humanities courses.
 Statistics (3 hours).
 An introductory course in statistics that includes descriptive and inferential statistical techniques is required.
 Math 127-128, Math 180, Math 233, or Psychology 2101P are the courses offered at Vanderbilt that fulfill this requirement.
 Social Sciences (9 hours).
 Social Sciences include psychology, sociology, anthropology, political science, and economics.
 Natural Sciences (11 hours).
-Natural Science courses in human anatomy (Nursing 160), physiology (Nursing 170), and microbiology (Molecular Biology 102a or 190) are required.
-Chemistry 101a-101b or Chemistry 102a-102b is strongly recommended but not required for admission.
+Natural Science courses in human anatomy and physiology (Nursing 160a-160b) and microbiology are required.
+Chemistry 101a-101b or Chemistry 102a-102b and Biological Sciences 110a-110b are strongly recommended but not required for admission.
 Lifespan Development (3 hours).
 A course in lifespan development that includes birth through late adulthood is required.
 Psychology 221, Developmental Psychology; Human Resources 1000, 1001, or 1002, Applied Human Development; Psychology 1610, Human Growth and Development; or Psychology 2690P, Special Topics: Lifespan Development fulfills the lifespan development requirement.
 Nutrition.
 Nutrition may be taken as a prerequisite course.
 If students take nutrition, the total prerequisite hours is 74-75 instead of 72.
 Nursing 231, Introduction to Nutritional Health, fulfills the requirement for nutrition.